 With sleep being such an integral part of your body’s recovery process, let’s examine the different sleeping positions that are safe for you throughout the three trimesters of your pregnancy.

 You can take it easy in the first trimester.
-Despite the discomfort that may arise out of a myriad changes taking place in your body, the advice from experts is that any sleep position is fine during the first trimester of your pregnancy.
+Despite the discomfort that may arise out of myriad changes taking place in your body, the advice from experts is that any sleep position is fine during the first trimester of your pregnancy.

-According to Dr Sara Twogood, an ob-gyn at the University of Southern California, you would not have to change your sleeping position until you hit the second trimester.
+According to Dr Sara Twogood, an OB-GYN at the University of Southern California, you would not have to change your sleeping position until you hit the second trimester.

 “Before 12 weeks, you can sleep any way you want.
 A lot of women have breast tenderness or sensitivity, so many aren’t comfortable sleeping on their stomachs early on.
 But it’s just discomfort—it won’t cause any harm,” she notes.

-It is always better if you could practise early so by the time you reach that part of your pregnancy you would have gotten accustomed to sleeping on your side, which is considered the best sleeping position for pregnant women, if you were always a back or stomach sleeper.
+It is always better if you could practise early.
+So that by the time you reach that part of your pregnancy, you would have gotten accustomed to sleeping on your side.
+It is considered the best sleeping position for pregnant women, if you were always a back or stomach sleeper.

-As you approach the second, and mostly the third trimester, the best (experts may argue that perhaps the only!) sleeping position would be the side-sleeping position.
+As you approach the second, and mostly the third trimester, the best (experts may argue that perhaps the only) sleeping position would be the side-sleeping position.